 - A more arguable example is how Mr. Enter uploaded this episode on YouTube, knowing full well that it could be risky and not caring at all.
 Unsurprisingly, it gets pulled, and even though it eventually got back up after a counterclaim was sent, it's still under dispute because FOX wants it blocked worldwide.

 - Also, hearing him calling the episode a pathetic attempt to become an Emmy candidate can just feel satisfying.

-- Just to make certain the guillotine was dropped on this train wreck of an episode, Mr. Enter did a supplementary to "Screams of Silence" that states all the problems with domestic abuse in the media.
+- Just to make certain the guillotine was dropped on this episode, Mr. Enter did a supplementary to "Screams of Silence" that states all the problems with domestic abuse in the media.
 Let it be stated that he is not one for half-measures.